 What sensors and devices are supported?

-The first release of macchina.io will support the following sensors and devices:
+macchina.io currently supports the following sensors and devices:

 - Tinkerforge bricklets: Ambient Light, Barometer, Dual Button, GPS, Humidity, IO-4, Motion Detector, Rotary Encoder, Temperature.